jamesrhester/Lerche.jl/README.md

 # Introduction

-Lerchen (German for Lark) is a partial port of the Lark grammar processor from Python to Julia.
+Lerche (German for Lark) is a partial port of the Lark grammar processor from Python to Julia.
 Lark grammars should work unchanged in Lerchen.

 # Quick start for Lark users